 A student who has already been awarded a bachelor’s degree may apply for a second degree only if the second degree is different from the first degree.
 Ordinarily, a second degree at the undergraduate level is discouraged, and a graduate degree is encouraged.

 - Students working towards a second bachelor’s degree are no longer eligible for Federal Pell Grants and Federal SEOG Grants.

-- Undergraduate students are limited in how much they can borrow under the Federal Stafford Loan Program and the Federal Perkins Loan Program.
-These limits are not increased for students working on a 2nd Bachelor’s Degree.
+- Undergraduate students are limited in how much they can borrow under the Federal Stafford Loan Program.
+These limits are not increased for students working on a second Bachelor’s Degree.

 - Students seeking financial aid for a second bachelor’s degree are monitored for satisfactory academic progress based on the following:

-- Students who have received their first bachelor’s degree from another institution will be granted a maximum of 72 credits or six semesters of institutional aid, whichever comes first, to complete their second bachelor’s degree at the Sage Colleges.
+- Students who have received their first bachelor’s degree from another institution will be granted a maximum of 72 credits or six semesters of institutional aid, whichever comes first, to complete their second bachelor’s degree at Sage.

 - Students who have received their first bachelor’s degree from Sage will be granted a maximum of 60 credits or five semesters of institutional aid, whichever comes first, to complete their second bachelor’s degree at Sage.